StrongVPN Full Review: Is It Really Strong?

 Security and Privacy

-One of the main reasons people might use a VPN is because they want to secure their VPN connection and stay anonymous while privately surfing the internet.
+One of the main reasons people might use a VPN is to secure their VPN connection and stay anonymous while privately surfing the internet.
 The most important features regarding security and privacy include:

 Being online requires getting your connection shielded against attacks, malware, ads, and prying ISPs.
 StrongVPN encrypts your data using AES 256-bit, which is the strongest level of encryption you could get.